robertorcosta/azure-docs.pt-br/articles/iot-central/core/concepts-app-templates.md

 ## <a name="custom-templates"></a>Modelos personalizados

-Se você quiser criar seu aplicativo do zero, escolha um dos dois modelos de aplicativo personalizados:
+Se você quiser criar seu aplicativo do zero, escolha um modelo de **aplicativo personalizado** .

-- Aplicativo personalizado
-- Aplicativo personalizado (Herdado)

-Escolha o modelo de **aplicativo personalizado** , a menos que você tenha um motivo específico para usar o modelo herdado.

 ## <a name="industry-focused-templates"></a>Modelos focados no setor